liuxin0824/BCV-LR-discrete/README.md

 ___
 >**W1:I am not sure whether the offline stage is individually conducted on each task or jointly conducted on a multi-task dataset.
 The practical significance of video behavior cloning in a single-task setting is limited.**

 In the submitted version, all experiments are conducted under single-task settings.
-This is mainly due to two reasons: first, whether it is possible to balance video imitation performance and sampling efficiency in single-task settings remains an open problem; second, the recent advanced pure ILV (without reward) works mainly achieve evaluation under single-task settings.
-We agree with the reviewer that achieving video cloning under multi-task settings are more meaningful!
-As you suggested, we have supplemented multi-task experiments in a fashion akin to FICC, as shown in answer to Q3.
+This is mainly due to two reasons: first, whether it is possible to balance video imitation performance and sampling efficiency in single-task settings remains an open problem before our paper; second, the recent advanced pure ILV (without reward) works mainly achieve evaluation under single-task settings.
+We agree with the reviewer that achieving video cloning under multi-task settings are more meaningful and supplement multi-task experiments as you suggested, as shown in answer to Q4.
 ___
 >**W2:The LAPO in the baseline is designed for the pre-training on multi-task data, which may affect comparisons.**

 LAPO has indeed inspired many works on multi-task pre-training.
 However, according to the final published version of LAPO and its open-source code, it uses a 'full' distribution for each task in Procgen to ensure intra-task diversity (e.g., the 'maze' task includes mazes of different sizes, colors, and layouts) while does not perform cross-task 'multi-task learning' (i.e., it achieves pre-training on 'maze' videos and then performs online learning in the 'maze' task).
 The Procgen experiments of BCV-LR have strictly followed LAPO's setup in terms of environment configuration and we use the same video dataset as that of LAPO, thus ensuring a fair comparison.
 Please feel free to let us know if you have any further questions!
-___
->**W3:Additionally, incorporating extra ablation studies and baselines could further solidify this work.**

-According to your constructive reviews, we have further supplemented several additional experiments and improve our work!
 ___
 Due to space constraints, we can't list your concrete questions here.
 Please refer to your review section.
 We apologize for the inconvenience!
 >**answer to Q1: We supplement the reference and discussion of JPET.**